-Early neutering or spaying a dog or cat: What to know about research into potential health risks
+Early neutering or spaying a dog or cat: Can it cause pet cancer or other serious health issues?

 Neutering: do dogs & cats miss their testicles after neutering?